Electricity Retail Terms & Conditions

 10.5.1 in the case of a customer who is eligible to apply to cease his classification as a contestable consumer under the Electricity (Contestable Consumers) Regulations, at such tariff as may be set from time to time by the applicable Market Support Services Licensee for non-contestable consumers; and

 10.5.2 in the case of a customer who does not fall within 10.5.1 above, at the prevailing market prices for the purchase of electricity from any wholesale electricity market through the applicable Market Support Services Licensee.

-10.6 In a Retailer of Last Resort event, unless the Customer contracts with and is successfully transferred to a new Retailer or the Market Support Services Licensee prior to the Default Supply Effective Date, the Customer agrees to purchase electricity from the applicable Market Support Services Licensee with effect on and from the Default Supply Effective Date:
+10.6 In a Retailer of Last Resort event, unless the Customer contracts with and is successfully transferred to a new Retailer or the Market Support Services Licensee prior to the Default Supply Effective Date, the Customer agrees to be transferred to the Default Supply Arrangement with effect from the Default Supply Effective Date.

-10.6.3 The Customer shall be deemed to have given its consent to the Retailer to apply for the cessation of classification as a contestable consumer with effect on and from the Default Supply Effective Date.
+10.6.1 With respect to any Customer who is eligible to apply to cease his classification as a contestable consumer under regulation 7 of the Electricity (Contestable Consumers) Regulations, the Customer shall be deemed to have given its consent to the Retailer to apply for the cessation of classification as a contestable consumer with effect from the Default Supply Effective Date.

 11. Force Majeure

 11.1 Subject to the provisions of this clause, the Retailer shall not be liable to the Customer for any failure or delay in the performance of any obligation under this Agreement, to the extent that such failure or delay is due to a Force Majeure Event, provided that the Retailer shall only be excused from performance pursuant to this clause:

 11.1.1 for so long as the Force Majeure Event continues and for such reasonable period of time thereafter as may be necessary for the Retailer to resume performance of the obligation; and